iambnlvn/sig-parser/README.md

 ### Variables

-Sig supports variable declaration and assignment. only let keyword is supported for variable declaration (cuz why not).
+Sig supports variable declaration and assignment. only `let` keyword is supported for variable declaration (cuz why not).
-Semicolons are required for every expression
+Semicolons are required for every expression;

 ```javascript
 let a = 10;